oliverklee/ext-realty/Documentation/Tutorial/UpgradingFromVersion2To3/Index.rst

 #.
 The images and documents have been converted to FAL.
    Please run the update function for the realty extension in the extension manager to convert your data.

+#.
+The previous/next buttons have been removed to allow for better caching
+   and to enable more speaking URLs.
+Please remove the FIELD\_WRAPPER\_NEXTPREVIOUSBUTTONS subpart from your HTML template, replace "###BACK_URL###" with "#" and re-save the single view content element one time to update the flexforms data.